 To ensure we cover the skills and knowledge in both the specific and foundation subjects, all teachers meet together and work through the foundation subjects (and RE and Science) and map out the subject coverage from Nursery through to Year 2.
 This enables us to ensure the learning in KS1 is building and progressing from the early years.
 We start the process with books - books that we want to drive the learning - books that are rich with language and creative ideas - books that we know girls and boys will love.
 Then to support the breadth of our curriculum and to keep it exciting we dip in and out of a scheme called Cornerstones, which links to the 2014 National Curriculum.
-This gives us project driven activities that link into our book drivers such as - Paws, Claws and Whiskers, Scented Garden, Bright Lights; Big City.
-These projects bring different curriculum subjects together for exciting and creative opportunities that help children to remember the learning.
+This gives us project driven activities that link into our book drivers such as - Paws, Claws and Whiskers, Scented Garden, Bright Lights, Big City.
+These projects bring different curriculum subjects together for exciting and creative learning opportunities.
 Each year, when we plan which projects we will be using, we make sure the choices are based around the needs of the children in each year group.
 This is also true during delivery of the creative curriculum, lessons and content are adapted to ensure individual needs are met and that all children in our care have the knowledge and skills they need to succeed and are ready for their next stage of learning.

-To ensure that no children are disadvantaged in accessing the curriculum, we weave in lots of enrichment experiences so that children are able - through visits, out of school experiences, special workshops in and out of school - to fully benefit from the rich content of the learning provided through the Cornerstones projects.
-We aim to ensure the children have a good understanding of the learning opportunities that the local community offers.
+To ensure that no children are disadvantaged in accessing the curriculum, we weave in lots of enrichment experiences so that children are able, through visits, out of school experiences, special workshops in and out of school, to fully benefit from the rich content of the learning provided through the Cornerstones projects.
+We aim to ensure the children have a good understanding of the learning opportunities the local community offers.
 For example, in Art each class visits Walsall Art Gallery to develop different skills, working with different media; giving all the children the exposure to real-life art work so that they can be inspired and influenced in their own art.
 In Geography, the children are taken on visits to explore the local area and to think about how the area can be improved.
-We are lucky enough to have a range of places of worship (Gurdwara, Mosques and Churches) within walking distance and each year group visits one place a year to supports their RE learning.
+We are lucky enough to have a range of places of worship within walking distance and each year group visits one place in the year which supports their RE learning.

 Each Year group has several trips each year and these are either linked to the creative curriculum that is delivered in the afternoon through the Cornerstones project, or where an immersive experience is needed in English to develop understanding of a book or film that is being used to lead the learning.
-In order to get the most progress that individual children are capable of we give them first-hand experiences of what they are learning.
+Often children need first-hand experiences of what they are learning about if they are going to make the most progress they are capable of.
 These experiences also create brilliant opportunities for children who don't get exposed to a rich range of standard English vocabulary to quickly acquire what is needed for a certain area of learning.

-There will be times when some of the learning objectives, for some NC subjects, don't fit into the projects created by Cornerstones or can be added purposefully to teachers' adapted lessons.
-If this is the case, to ensure effective coverage we will teach these areas of learning as 'stand-alone' lesson.
+There will be times when some of the learning objectives for some NC subjects don't fit into the projects created by Cornerstones or can be added purposefully to teachers' adapted lessons.
+To make sure that all NC subjects are covered effectively we will teach these areas of learning as 'stand-alone' lesson.
 We have found that most of the time it is more effective to teach Music, PE and computing as individual subjects although cross curricular links into the creative afternoon curriculum will be made where purposeful learning is possible.